 Imports System.Configuration

-Then based on the extension of the Excel file i.e. xls or xlsx, the appropriate connection sting is fetched from the Web.Config file.
+Then, using the switch case statement, the Excel file extension is determined and the connection string is built which is fetched from the Web.Config file.

-Then a connection is established with the Excel file and the name of the first sheet is read into a variable.
+A connection is established with the Excel file using OLEDB classes and the name of the first sheet is determined and the first sheet data is read into a DataTable.

-Now a connection is established with the database and the SqlBulkCopy object is initialized and I have specified the name of the Table using the DestinationTableName property.
+Now a connection is established with the database and the SqlBulkCopy object is initialized and name of the Table is specified using DestinationTableName property.

 Note: The mapping of columns of the DataTable and the SQL Server table is optional and you need to do only in case where your DataTable and/or the SQL Server Table do not have same number of columns or the names of columns are different.